totalspectrum/spin2cpp/doc/basic.md

 ```
 Inverts all bits in the destination.
 This is basically the same as `b xor -1`.

 In logical (boolean) conditions, since the TRUE condition is all 1 bits set, this operation has its usual effect of reversing TRUE and FALSE.
+Beware though that `not x` will behave differently if `x` is neither the canonical TRUE nor canonical FALSE value; in this case, `x` will act like TRUE (since it is non-zero) but `not x` may as well (the inverted bits may not all be 0 if `x` wasn't the usual TRUE).

 ### NUMBER$